themesberg/flowbite/content/forms/toggle.md

 description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with Flowbite
 group: forms
 toc: true
+requires_js: true

 previous: Radio
 previousLink: forms/radio/
 next: Range Slider
 nextLink: forms/range-slider/
 ---

+Make sure that you have included Flowbite as a plugin inside your Tailwind CSS project to apply all the necessary styles for the radio component.

 ## Toggle example